 St. Peter Canisius

 Peter excelled as a preacher and often worked with children, teaching them and hearing their confessions.
 He traveled widely, but while in Switzerland, he received a message from the city’s patron, Saint Nicholas of Myra, that he should stop travelling, and he spent the rest of his life there, teaching, preaching, editing books and working to support the Catholic press.
+His advice was sought by Saint Francis de Sales, and by his friend Saint Charles Borromeo.
 He was proclaimed a Doctor of the Church in 1925 by Pope Pius XI.